Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

 Since v1.0.

 ##EXAMPLES##
-1. Create collection "bar" in collection space "foo" without shard key.
-If the collection space "foo" doesn't exist, it will automatically generate collection space "foo".
+1. Create collection "bar" in collection space "foo" without sharding key.

     ```lang-javascript
-    > db.foo.createCL("bar")
+    > db.foo.createCL( "bar" )
     localhost:11810.foo.bar
     Takes 0.1250s.
     ```

-2. Create a compressed normal collection "bar" in collection space "foo" with the hash shard key "age" and in ascending order, using 65535 partitions with writeconcern 1.
+2. Create collection "bar" in collection space "foo".
+If the collection splits data into other replication groups, it will use the age field for hash segmentation.
+It has data compression enabled by default, using the default lzw algorithm.When a write operation is applied to the collection, it only needs to be written to the primary node to be returned.

     ```lang-javascript
-    > db.foo.createCL("bar",{ShardingKey:{age:1},ShardingType:"hash",
-      Partition:65535, ReplSize:1, Compressed:true, IsMainCL:false})
+    > db.foo.createCL( "bar", { ShardingKey:{ age: 1 }, ShardingType: "hash",
+                                Partition: 4096, ReplSize: 1 } )
     localhost:11810.foo.bar
     Takes 0.32450s.
     ```
-3. Create collection "bar" in collection space "foo" with the StrictDataMode trun on.
+3. Create collection "bar" in collection space "foo" with the StrictDataMode turn on.
-	If the collection space "foo" doesn't exist, it will automatically generate collection space "foo".

     ```lang-javascript
-    > db.foo.createCL("bar", { StrictDataMode: true})
+    > db.foo.createCL( "bar", { StrictDataMode: true } )
     localhost:11810.foo.bar
     Takes 0.1250s.
     ```